-Although the regulations are very clear that all boaters who operate a boat with a motor require having their card, there are still many incorrect rumours floating about.
+Although the regulations are very clear that all boaters who operate a boat with a motor require having their card, there are still many incorrect rumors floating about.
 There are rumours that if you have certain types of boats, or certain sizes of engines, or that if you are over a certain age, that these regulations do not apply and that you are exempt from the Boater Exam®.
 This is incorrect.
 If you operate any boat fitted with an engine, even a canoe with an electric trolling motor or a sailboats with an auxiliary engine (even if it's not engaged), then you need to take your Boater Exam®!

 Regulations for non-residents of Canada

 If you are a non-resident of Canada, you may need to take your Boater Exam® if either of the following applies:

 - You operate your powered boat in Canadian waters for more than 44 consecutive days or,

 - You operate a powered boat that is licensed or registered in Canada

 If your boat is not registered in Canada, and you operate your boat in Canadian waters for less than 45 consecutive days, then these regulations do not apply to you and you do not need to take the Canadian Boater Exam®.
 If you feel you will need your Canadian boater card during your visit to Canada, your best option is to complete the Boater Exam® online prior to your arrival.

 For a complete list of regulations, proof of competency requirements, and who needs to take the Canadian Boater Exam® please consult the Transport Canada Boating Safety website.